ofgrenudo/tattoo/README.md

 ## Installation

-**Download the Client Application**: Obtain the client application from [insert download link].
+**Download the Client Application**: Obtain the latest version from [https://github.com/ofgrenudo/tattoo/releases](https://github.com/ofgrenudo/tattoo/releases).

-**Run the Installer**: Execute the installer and follow the on-screen instructions to install the application on your device.

-## Usage

-**Launch the Application**: Once installed, launch the application.
-It will automatically gather relevant hardware information from your device.

-**Review and Confirm**: Carefully review the collected information, ensuring accuracy and completeness.

-**Transmission**: The application will securely transmit the data to the designated web server, where it will be stored for centralized access.
+From there you can run the application locally, by clicking on it and **running it as administrator**, or place the executable somewhere in your path.
+The recommended installation, if you intend to use this consistently, is to create a folder in `C:\Program Files` called `tattoo` and placing the executable there.
+Then modifying your path to include that folder.

 ## Future Enhancements

 We have ambitious plans to enhance the Tattoo in the future:

-**Graphical User Interface (GUI)**: We're working on developing a user-friendly GUI to complement the existing command-line interface, making the application even more accessible.
+- [x] **Graphical User Interface (GUI)**: We're working on developing a user-friendly GUI to complement the existing command-line interface, making the application even more accessible.

-**Customizable Data Gathering**: We're exploring options for users to customize the data collected based on their specific requirements.
+- [ ] **Customizable Data Gathering**: We're exploring options for users to customize the data collected based on their specific requirements.

-**Enhanced Reporting**: Detailed and insightful reports will be generated from the collected data, providing valuable insights for device management.

 ## Contributing